yushengsu-thu/LLM-Advancing-from-Reasoning-to-Autonomous-Reasoning/README.md

 ## Can
 - PROMPTAGENT: STRATEGIC PLANNING WITH LANGUAGE MODELS ENABLES EXPERT-LEVEL PROMPT OPTIMIZATION
 - LARGE LANGUAGE MODELS AS OPTIMIZERS [1st]
+- Reason for Future, Act for Now: A Principled Framework for Autonomous LLM Agents with Provable Sample Efficiency

 ## Cannot